AshkanRafiee/policy_validator/README.md

 - Uses OpenAI GPT to validate text against content moderation policies.
 - Supports retry mechanisms to ensure reliability when calling the GPT API.
 - Provides logging for tracking and debugging.
-- Policies can be provided either as a list or via a file, depending on developer preference.
+- Policies can be provided either as a tuple or via a file, depending on developer preference.

 ## Installation